Harley-hwan/Harley-hwan.github.io/aboutme.md

 ### My story

-I am working as developer & researcher
+I am working as researcher & developer.

-I am responsible for sensor development.
+I am responsible for software engineer.

-I majored in Computer Science at Pusan National University
+I majored in Computer Science at Pusan National University.

 I was a Taekwondo Athlete, but I can't do it anymore because of a big injury called a cruciate ligament rupture.

 I studied English in the UK and the Philippines for a total of a year.

 ### Countries I've visited / traveled

 UK, Iceland, Porland, France, Italy, Germany, Austria, Philippine, China, Japan, Thailand and more in the future ...

 <br/>